JayWood/the-seo-framework/readme.txt

 	* WordPress Query detection.
 	* Blog page and Home Page query detection.
 	* When the paged URL's filter is used, the then useless url's aren't rendered.
+	* Benchmarks have shown that an array flip to use an isset match only benefits huge arrays very little and only when you're certain the result is at the end of the array.
+Otherwise, it's a drastic performance decrease.
+Therefore `$this->is_array()` calls have been set back to the default PHP behaviour.
 * **Fixed:**
 	/
 	* `the_seo_framework_dot_version` now checks for four dot versions if applicable.